-Number of Parcels:
+Number of Parce

+Plainfield: 10,585

-Plainfield: 10,585 Union County: 147,302
+Union County: 147,302

-Number of Policies In-Force:
+Number of Polici es In-Force:

+Plainfield: 1,392

-Plainfield: 1,374 Union County: 6,009
+Union County: 6,009

-Number of Claims:
+Number of Claim s:

+Plainfield: 748

-Plainfield: 748 Union County: 5,560
+Union County: 5,560

 Total Paid Claims

+Plainfield: \$3,719,615

-Plainfield: \$3,719,615 Union County: \$96,782,279
+Union County: \$96,782,279

-Repetitive Loss Properties:
+Repetitive Loss P roperties:

+Plainfield: .
+79

-Plainfield: 79 Union County: 707
+Union County: 707

 Total Building

+Plainfield: \$1,610,476

-Plainfield: \$1,610,476 Union County: \$16,597,500
+Union County: \$16,597,500

 Total Contents

+Plainfield: \$134,473

-Plainfield: \$134,473 Union County: \$3,787,671
+Union County: \$3,787,671

-Number of Claims
+Number of Claim S

+Plainfield: 198

-Plainfield: 198 Union County: 2,061
+Union County: 2,061

 Average Claim

+Plainfield: \$8,813

-Plainfield: \$8,813 Union County: \$9,891 City.
+Union County: \$9,891

+As discussed elsewhere, flood impacts in Plainfield City are widespread, but not very high, based on various metrics such as NFIP claims, FEMA PA Program Project Worksheets, and the known history of flooding.
+There is no history of flood damage to critical facilities and infrastructure.
+The most vulnerable parts of the community are those that are in or adjacent to the floodplains of the Green Brook River and Cedar Brook, including large swaths of shallow flooding flood zone (AO zone) in central parts of the City.
 Although the majority of flood insurance claims in this community are not categorized as repetitive losses, there are nevertheless a significant number of repetitive claims on properties north of Route 28 in the wide floodplains of Green Brook and Cedar Brook.
 There are additional clusters of flood insurance claims along the Plainfield-Scotch Plains, along Branch 22.
 As shown in Table 11-7, the jurisdiction has had 748 NFIP claims since 1978, the third highest number compared to other jurisdictions in Union County.
 The average amount of claims is relatively low at \$4,973, compared to the County average of \$17,407.